Key Takeaways

 Several factors continue to work against improvement:

-- Larger, heavier vehicles (SUVs and trucks) that are more dangerous to other road users
+- Larger, heavier vehicles, including sport utility vehicles and trucks, that are more dangerous to other road users

 - Smartphone proliferation increasing distraction

-- Increased miles driven as the economy recovered from COVID
+- Increased miles driven as the economy recovered from COVID-19 disruption

 - Possible "pandemic driving" habits—less traffic but more aggressive driving